DFE-Digital/get-into-teaching-app/docs/content.md

 3. You should search a pages path here ie. /subjects/maths
 4. The system will search for whereever this link is in the code across the website

+## Resolving comments
+People can add comments to pull requests in Github which makes it easier to see feedback and keep track of changes.
+You can also tag people and reply to their comments.

+Once you've addressed a comment click on resolve.
+This hides it from the conversation making it easier to keep track of what's been updated.